Facebook removes Russian networks tied to intelligence services that interfered in the U.S. in 2016

 The three Russian networks involved nearly 350 accounts, pages and groups on Facebook and its photo-sharing subsidiary Instagram.
 Overall the topics were wide-ranging and in line with Russian strategic themes, including the Syrian civil war, military conflict in Ukraine, Turkish politics, the coronavirus pandemic and the potential for civil unrest during the U.S. presidential election.

-Rep. Adam Schiff (D-Calif.), chairman of the House Intelligence Committee, issued a statement after Facebook’s action, saying, "This is just the latest reminder that the Kremlin is undeterred — and perhaps emboldened — in launching new online influence campaigns.
+Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee, issued a statement after Facebook’s action, saying, “This is just the latest reminder that the Kremlin is undeterred — and perhaps emboldened — in launching new online influence campaigns.
 We must continue to publicly expose all elements of Russia’s foreign influence and propaganda machine so we can harden our defenses and improve our collective vigilance as we cast ballots and prepare to tally votes in November.”

 At least one of the networks, run by a phony think tank called the Strategic Culture Foundation, helped spread conspiracy theories aimed at English-speaking audiences, including by fueling false rumors that the coronavirus was produced as a bioweapon and that a potential vaccine against covid-19 would include tracking technology.
 The foundation, whose Facebook page was being followed by nearly 29,000 people, also spread false information that Bill Gates, the tech executive and philanthropist, was leading efforts to create a vaccine with surveillance capabilities.